 89-00 Sutphin Boulevard

 *This position is for Queens Legal Services*

-Queens Legal Services (QLS) seeks a staff attorney to join our Housing Rights Project in a vibrant community-based civil legal advocacy organization in Queens.
+Queens Legal Services (QLS) seeks an Intake Paralegal for its Disability Advocacy (DAP) and Education Rights Projects (ERP) in our vibrant community-based civil legal advocacy organization in Queens.

 Founded in 1967, QLS seeks equal access to justice for all low-income residents of Queens through a range of legal advocacy, education and community partnerships.
 We provide free legal counseling, representation and referrals in civil matters involving the essentials of life including housing, public and disability benefits, domestic violence prevention, consumer and homeowner protections, access to education and employment rights to eligible low-income individuals and families.
 We work with our clients and partners to identify and address root causes for systemic inequalities in Queens and throughout New York City.
 We provide civil legal services from our Community Law Center (Center) in Jamaica and at the Queens Family Justice Center (QFJC) where we are the founding on-site community partner.
 We are part of a network of local programs that make up Legal Services NYC (LSNYC), the largest free civil legal services provider in the United States.